JanuarySnow/Nomad/README.md

 custom hotkeys are defined in the MCM for "Hotkey Manager"

-`/` key opens ECOs quick weapon mod menu ( useful for attaching or stripping weapon mods on the fly etc )
+`G` key opens ECOs quick weapon mod menu ( useful for attaching or stripping weapon mods on the fly / changing ammo on supported weapons etc )

-`,` key eats and hydrates quickly

-`.` key hydrates quickly
+`,` Butchers a creature in the crosshair

+`.` Examines the current weapon to see if it is suitable for butchery

 `x` to toggle HUD

+`Mouse4` to throw grenade

+`Mouse5` to bash with weapon

 `;` toggle Night Vision if using West tek tactical optic